 National Weather Service Caribou ME

-pressure will approach the region from the west Wednesday.
+pressure builds toward the region from the west Sunday into

 Near term /through Friday/...

 update 1840 est: no major changes... have adjusted temperature..

 High pressure continues in control tonight with enough clearing to

 drop temperatures back to the single digits except in the western